 The underlying principle of P4C is for children and young people to experience rational and reasonable dialogue about things that matter to them and their teachers.
 All participants work together in a ‘community of enquiry’.
 The aim for each child is not to win an argument but to become clearer, more accurate, less self-contradictory and more aware of other arguments and values before reaching a conclusion.

 This course is ideal for teachers who have a background in philosophy and are interested in this teaching method or would like to introduce philosophy into their school.
-If you are a secondary school teacher and want to know more about this

 This course is now full.
 To be added to our waiting list please contact Dr Noel Kavanagh at firstname.lastname@example.org.